kamilkenny/A.I.-Forecasting-Modelling-with-Great-Britain-s-System-Operator-Generation-Outputs-NESO-Data-Portal-/README.md

 This project utilizes a **Multivariate Time-Series approach** to predict Total Electricity Generation.
 By training on historical data (2009–2026) from the **NESO Data Portal**, the model identifies seasonal rhythms, daily demand ramps, and long-term trends to provide actionable grid analytics.

-# The Model has been deployed on this Streamlit web-link: https://kamil-uk-energy-generation-real-time-forecast.streamlit.app/ or/and Render web-link:https://deployment-of-uk-electricity-generation.onrender.com/
+# The Develope Forecasting Model has been deployed on this Streamlit web-link: https://kamil-uk-energy-generation-real-time-forecast.streamlit.app/

+# or/and Render web-link:https://deployment-of-uk-electricity-generation.onrender.com/
 The deployed web-based-app can perform inferencing also known as HINDCASTING of past times steps to estimate the residual error and FORECASTING future time steps of generation output.

 ### Key Objectives: